Nutrition & Kids: What’s a Parent to do?

 Encourage activity for health, socialization and fun.
 See if you can incorporate physical activity as a part of your life.
 A strong healthy body contributes to feeling healthy, confident and good self image.

-Let kids participate in sports that they like.
-They may need to
+- Let kids participate in sports that they like.
+They may need to explore some options

 Tips on Attitude/Self Image